-The definition of significant component auditor refers to a component auditor that performs work on financial information related to a component of a reporting issuer that the reporting issuer has the power to direct on its own or jointly with another person or company.
+The definition of significant component auditor refers to a component auditor that performs audit work involving financial information related to a component of a reporting issuer if the reporting issuer has the power to direct on its own or jointly with another person or company.
 Financial information related to a component that a reporting issuer does not have power to direct, at least jointly, is excluded from the definition.